marthatodi/Real-Time-Data-Streaming-/README.md

 Feel free to explore each chat option to see how the different communication methods compare in terms of performance, usability, and implementation complexity.

+You can navigate between Node AI and Web Socket chats by clicking the button in the middle of the screen.

 **Add your CHATGPT API KEY:**

   1. apiKey in fetchService